-In attendance: John Bender (CLAS, EIC chair), Suzanne Benet (Provost’s office, ex-officio), Lynn Blue (Enrollment, ex-officio), Dev Butler (HR, ex-officio), Jodi Chyczinski (Admissions, ex-officio), Karen Gipson (CLAS, EITF chair), Grace Huizinga (KCON), Nabeeh Kandalaft (PCEC), Marlene Kowalski-Braun (AVP I&E and Stu Affairs), Christine Rener (Pew FTLC, ex-officio), Matt Schultz (UL), Anal Shah (CLAS), Joshua Sheffer (CCPS), Michael Stearns (CoE), Eileen Sullivan (Dean of Students, ex-officio), Darren Walhof (CLAS), Thomas Willey (SCB).
+In attendance: John Bender (CLAS, EIC chair), Suzanne Benet (Provost’s office, ex-officio), Lynn Blue (Enrollment Development, ex-officio), Dev Butler (HR, ex-officio), Jodi Chyczinski (Admissions, ex-officio), Karen Gipson (CLAS, EITF convener), Grace Huizinga (KCON), Nabeeh Kandalaft (PCEC), Marlene Kowalski-Braun (I&E and Student Affairs, ex-officio), Christine Rener (Pew FTLC, ex-officio), Matt Schultz (UL), Anal Shah (CLAS), Joshua Sheffer (CCPS), Michael Stearns (CoE), Eileen Sullivan (Dean of Students, ex-officio), Darren Walhof (CLAS), Thomas Willey (SCB).

-1.0 New members of EIC introduced; two voting members from the Student Senate, one from the AP Council, and one from APSS have not yet been designated Eileen indicated this would be looked into at Student Senate soon.
+1.0 New members of EIC introduced.
+Missing members include: Katie Barnhart from CHS, one faculty member TBD from BCoIS, two student members (one undergraduate student and , graduate student) to be appointed by the Student Senate, one member from the AP Committee, and one member from PSS.
+Eileen indicated that Student Senate would be assigning members early in the fall.

 2.0 Karen reported on the list of items included in the EITF Final Report to UAS.
-Members noted the potential of the recent Campus Climate study as a resource document for EIC, and Eileen offered to provided a simplified , revised version of the Climate Study review to EIC.
+Members noted the potential of the recent Campus Climate study as a resource document for EIC, and Eileen offered to provide a simplified version of the Climate Study results to EIC.
 EIC still tasks itself to set up website resources similar to that available to other UAS subcommittees.

-3.0 The two largest tasks for 2017 – 2018 are Review of Faculty Handbook, and the Teach-In.
-Dates have already been reserved in Fall and Winter, depending on our choice (Fall, see below).
-Recommendations were made to make priorconsultation, with individuals like Ed Aboufadel, on the process for the review of the Faculty Handbook.
+3.0 The two largest tasks for 2017 – 2018 are Review of Faculty Handbook and the Teach-In.
+Possible dates for the Teach-In have already been reserved in Fall and Winter, depending on our choice (Fall, see below).
+Recommendations were made for early consultation with individuals like Ed Aboufadel on the process for the review of the Faculty Handbook.

 4.0 Requests and some discussion were held to identify a chair for EIC.
-John ultimately volunteered, and Karen volunteered in the informally designated role ofvice-chair.
+John ultimately volunteered to serve as chair, and Karen volunteered to serve as vice-chair.

---Motion, and vote by acclamation to support election of John as chair
+--Motion, and vote by acclamation, for John as chair and Karen as vice-chair.

 5.0 a) A discussion, in some detail, was held over the question of when to hold the Teach-In.
 Recommendations from the membership of the previous EITF were reviewed by discussion for new committee members on EIC, and it was decided to go with the Fall 2017 date, on Nov 9th.

---Motion, and vote by acclamation to approve Fall 2017 date
+--Motion, and vote by acclamation, to approve Fall 2017 date.

-b) The committee recommended issuing a heads-up reminder, right away to the campus during the last week of Winter semester The note should include sufficient detail to describe the event for unfamiliar campus community members.
-Faculty in relevant courses are solicited to include the Teach-In their Fall syllabi, and THE MLK week organizers need to be reminded of our absence from the programming in the same we
+b) The committee recommended issuing a heads-up reminder right away to the campus.
+The note should include sufficient detail to describe the event for unfamiliar campus community members.
+Faculty in relevant courses are solicited to include the Teach-In their Fall syllabi, and the MLK Commemoration Week organizers need to be notified of our absence from the programming this year.

-c) A discussion of the a modification of the polling of event participantsis desirable to obtain additional info we are not collecting, on items such as the actual conceptual perception of the “Teach-In”, and use of the Teach-In by faculty in coursework.
+c) A discussion of modifications to evaluation forms is desirable to obtain additional information we are not collecting, such as the actual conceptual perception of the “Teach-In” and use of the Teach-In by faculty in coursework.

-d) Work will need to be done during the summer, largely through e-mail communication.
+d) Some work will need to be done during the summer, largely through e-mail communication.
 Many mechanisms of communication to the students should be available over the summer through programming and new student orientation.

-6.0 It was recommended by John that the Accessibility Task Force report be reviewed individually by EIC members over the summer, and comments sent back to John by e-mail, for discussion and finalization in early Fall semester.
-No immediate deadline was given by UAS for the completion of our review.
+6.0 It was recommended by John that the Accessibility Task Force report be reviewed individually by EIC members over the summer, and comments sent back to John by e-mail for discussion and finalization in early Fall semester.

-7.0 In the summer, John will locate remaining EIC members, meet with the UAS Chair, , and work with Lisa Haight on initial logistics of setting up the new committee.
+7.0 In the summer, John will locate remaining EIC members, meet with the UAS Chair, and Senate Assistant Lisa Surman Haight.

-8.0 EIC voted to give the EIC Chair decision-making authority (quorum votes not needed) during the Summer 2017.
+8.0 It was suggested to give the EIC Chair decision-making authority on any business that needs to be conducted during the Summer 2017 regarding the Teach-in (quorum votes not needed).